erikhinderer/couchbase/couchbase-mcp-demo/README.md

 1. **Baseline:** send the full MCP tool catalog to the LLM.
 2. **Couchbase-filtered:** use Couchbase vector search (Search Service) and semantic caching to send only the most relevant tools to the LLM.

-This highlights reductions in prompt tokens, latency, and context noise while preserving accurate tool selection - isolating the effect of vector-prefiltering rather than comparing different model providers.
+This highlights reductions in prompt tokens, latency, and context noise while preserving accurate tool selection - isolating the effect of vector-prefiltering and to demonstrate how to eliminate MCP Tool Overload conditions with Couchbase Vector Search.

 ## Run with Docker Compose